aeguana/PyFileMaker/Examples/README.md

 FileMaker API allow to execute scripts.
 We can execute two types of them with or without parameters.
 We can send parameter as string separated by special character set from FM side.

+NOTE - If script returns any results, by default only the first result will be returned.
+If you want the full resultset to be returned, pass `return_all=True`.

 ```python
 # execute script without parameters